Be Baptized

 How did you apply what you learned?

-Did you share that passage or the message of the gospel with anyone?
+Did you share it with anyone?

-3. New Bible Passage - Acts 2:36-41
+Bible Passage - Acts 2:36-41

 additional passage (optional): Acts 16:22-34